 The first thing to know is that you’ll have a better experience if you plant the ferns in their own pots or containers.
 Some people like to do mixed containers that house multiple plants, but this will likely make things tougher than they need to be.

-If you want your fern to thrive in a pot or container, then it should be given its own space.
-You don’t want the fern to have to compete with other plants in a confined space.
+If you want your fern to thrive in a pot or container, it should be given its own space.
+You don’t want it to have to compete with other plants in a confined space.

 Choose Good Potting Mix

 When you’re potting ferns, it’s going to be imperative to choose a good potting mix.
 The soil mixture has to have good drainage or you’re not going to get good results with these plants.

 There’s a delicate balance that you’re trying to maintain when caring for potted ferns.
 You need the soil to do a good enough job of retaining moisture while still draining properly.

 It’s also important to ensure that the soil is aerated properly so that the plant can thrive.
 The potting mix needs to contain organic elements such as peat, ground sphagnum moss, or leaf mold.